eight04/angular-ezdialog/README.md

 	no: "and this is no button text"
 });

 // Use a custom template.
-var param = ["wat?", "param", "will be", "assign on", "$scope"];
+This may change in the future. var param = ["wat?", "param", "will be", "assign on", "$scope"];
 ezdialog.show({
 	template: "my-dialog.html",